cltl/ma-communicative-robots/projects/memory/README.md

         raise ValueError
 ```

-This script will generate the evaluation results in the directory `./evaluation`.
-For example, at the moment, you can find `t5.1.1.lm100k.base_baseline` in it.
+This script will generate the evaluation results in the directory `./evaluation/original` or `./evaluation/ours`, depending on which data you ran the script.
+For example, at the moment, you can find `t5.1.1.lm100k.base_baseline` in `./evaluation/original/` it.
 This directory contain the evaluation results of running the `t5.1.1.lm100k.base` model with the `baseline` prompt.
 As we only have `global_accuracy` as an evaluation metric, there is only one `json` file stored (i.e., `global_accuracy.json`).
 If you open the file, it'll look something like this:

 ```json
 {